Core Idea

 - Centralized state management: Orchestrator tracks workflow progress, maintains correlation IDs, determines when parallel branches complete

-- Compensating transaction coordination: Triggers rollback when any parallel branch fails; compensations may execute in parallel if independent
+- Compensating transaction coordination: Triggers rollback when any parallel branch fails; compensations may also execute in parallel if independent

 Why It Matters